 Education is key to reversing the biodiversity crisis.
-Founded by Artist, Jane Lee McCracken to share her passions for drawing and wildlife, and in partnership with international wildlife charity Born Free and a dynamic group of North East teachers, this grassroots project provides, through art, environmental education to the community.
+Founded by Artist, Jane Lee McCracken in 2019 to share her passions for drawing and wildlife, and in partnership with international wildlife charity Born Free and a dynamic group of North East teachers and international teams, this grassroots project provides, through art, environmental education to the community.
 With the artist at its hub using Jane's preferred medium, the humble Biro, the project incorporates:

-- Where Did All the Animals Go? an exhibition of Biro drawings by North East school children created in Jane’s drawing workshops.
+- Where Did All the Animals Go? an exhibitions of Biro drawings by North East and international school children created in Jane’s drawing workshops.

 - Drawing and environmental education programme with global reaching educational resources provided by Jane and Born Free.

 - Endangered Species Conference open to all members of the community, which brings together experts and children to deliver presentations.

 Kate Tooley Year 6, St Oswald's RC Primary School with her colour Biro drawing Fosa 2019

 The project aim is to call for wider awareness and compassion for wildlife affected by human destruction, and the subsequent impact of wildlife depletion on humanity if we don’t act now.
 Through Drawing, Interacting, Exhibition, Conference and related interactive activities, Jane invites us to explore the facts as to why and how species are threatened.
 Simple key actions are explored to make positive changes for wildlife, both locally and globally.